eWaterCycle/projects/book/thesis_projects/BSc/2025_Q3_IschaHollemans_CEG/Report/1_introduction.md

 overview of the hydrological model implementation is displayed in figure 1:

 ![figure1](figures/figure1.png)
+*Figure 1: An overview of the hydrological model implementation.*

 The results from the future scenarios will offer quantitative insights into projected changes in river discharge and drought severity for the Loire basin.